nextflow-io/nextflow/docs/process.rst

 and the semantic for the input ``file`` described above.

-The main advantage of ``path`` over the ``file`` qualifier is that it allows the specification of a number of output to fine-control the output files.
+The main advantage of ``path`` over the ``file`` qualifier is that it allows the specification of a number of outputs to fine-control the output files.

 ============== =====================
 Name            Description